indy256/Full-stack-Developer-Interview-Questions-and-Answers/README.md

 * *Dining philosophers problem*.
 * *Produces/consumer* problem.
 * *Readers/writers* problem.
+* *Consensus number*.
+Maximum number of threads for which objects of the class can solve consensus problem.

 ####[[⬆]](#toc) <a name='os'>Operating system:</a>
 * What is *memory mapped* file?